naymspace/backpex/guides/live_resource/user-preferences.md

 Backpex persists UI state — theme, sidebar, per-resource column visibility, metric toggles, and anything you want to add — through a pluggable adapter layer.
 Out of the box everything lives in the Phoenix session (zero config required).
-Configure a database adapter for one prefix and the rest stay in the session; every setting is routed independently.
+To route one prefix to a database and keep the rest in the session, configure that route **and** an explicit Session `:default` route; once an `:adapters` list exists, Backpex does not add an implicit fallback.
+Every setting is routed independently.

 ## How It Works